cybertec-postgresql/ora_migrator/README.md

 from PostgreSQL.

-This is used by `oracle_migrate_prepare` to populate the staging schema, but it may be useful for other tools.
+This is used by `oracle_migrate_prepare` to populate the staging schema, but it may also be useful for other tools.

 These foreign tables can be used in arbitrary queries, e.g.